1. Main points

 - The components of net worth may not always add to the total because of rounding.

-Image .csv .xlsNon-produced assets accounted for negative 3.6 percentage points in the growth of the UK’s net worth.
-The main driver was a fall of 6.3% in the value of land – the first time that growth was negative since 2011.
-This was largely attributed to land underlying dwellings decreasing in value by 4.4%, caused by the annual change in average house prices being negative 1.4% in 2023, as shown in HM Land Registry's UK House Price Index data downloads: January 2024.
+Image .csv .xlsNon-produced non-financial assets accounted for a positive 3.6 percentage point contribution to growth of the UK's net worth.
+This was largely attributed to growth in land, of which land underlying dwellings increased in value by 5.6%.
+This was primarily caused by average house prices, which includes land and dwellings increasing by 4.6% in 2024, as shown in HM Land Registry's UK House Price Index summary: December 2024.

-Produced assets grew by 5.4% in 2023 to £6.1 trillion, and contributed 2.4 percentage points of growth to net worth.
-This was because of increases in the value of fixed assets, specifically dwellings, other buildings and structures, and machinery and equipment.
+Produced assets grew by 3.5% in 2024 to £6.4 trillion and contributed 1.8 percentage points of growth to net worth.
+This was because of increases in the value of fixed assets, specifically dwellings and other buildings and structures.

 Notes: